VladislavGlupak/Challenge_2/README.md

 ## Installation Guide

-> The application requeries instaled Python!
+> The application requeries installed Python!
 Please get it from [here](https://www.python.org)

 Before running the application first install the following dependencies.